-Any time that you build a segment that contains two or more event queries, FullStory will intelligently populate a Searchie with an event funnel report showing the conversion rate from one event to the next.
+Any time that you build a segment that contains two or more event queries, FullStory will intelligently populate a card with an Event Sequence report showing the conversion rate from one event to the next.

 Here's how to find a funnel: